ArujAnand/shiny-system/README.md

 - L293D (Motor Controller)
 - Arduino – *Microcontroller that runs embedded logic to detect spoilage and control ventilation based on sensor readings.*

-A real-time monitoring system designed to detect onion rotting and regulate environmental conditions in storage facilities, helping prevent spoilage and reduce losses.

 ### Key Accomplishments
 - Researched and designed an innovative spoilage detection system